Whos Job Is It To Protect You From Drowning Osha

 Employers versus employees

 The short answer to “whos job is it to protect you from drowning osha” is that the primary responsibility falls on the employer.
-That means the company you work for must identify water hazards, provide the right equipment, and enforce safe work practices.
-Employees also have a role – they’re expected to follow the safety protocols that are handed down to them and speak up if something looks off.
+But that means the company you work for must identify water hazards, provide the right equipment, and enforce safe work practices.
+Think about it: employees also have a role – they’re expected to follow the safety protocols that are handed down to them and speak up if something looks off.
 But the buck stops with the employer when it comes to planning, resources, and enforcement.

 The role of local authorities

 State OSHA plans or other local agencies may also chip in, especially in states that run their own safety programs.
 They can add extra layers of regulation, conduct inspections, and impose penalties when rules are ignored.
-On the flip side, even with state involvement, the core duty of protecting workers from drowning remains with the employer.
+That said, even with state involvement, the core duty of protecting workers from drowning remains with the employer.

 How OSHA Sets the Rules for Drowning Prevention